iPhone Text Effects: Tips and Tricks

 Verizon, the largest cell phone carrier in the country, wields a far-reaching 4G LTE network and a small but growing 5G network.
 Check out Verizon’s cell phone coverage map below:

 The great thing about cell phone plans these days is that many of them include valuable add-ons.
 The major carriers (Verizon, AT&T, and T-Mobile) generally offer the most perks with their cell phone plans.
-This includes dedicated hotspot data, international roaming privileges, streaming subscriptions, and more.
+This includes dedicated hotspot data, international roaming privileges, streaming subscriptions, truly unlimited data, and more.

 The prepaid brands tend to offer comparatively fewer perks than major carriers (apart from hotspot data), savings which they are able to pass on to their customers.
 A few, however, like Metro by T-Mobile, do offer more perks than others.